Fate Condensed ©2020 Evil Hat Productions, LLC.

 If you are creating an advantage via supernatural means and an opposing party can directly impede the effort via physical or supernatural interference, your scale may apply against their defend roll.

-Otherwise, you create the advantage without scale, but later use of that aspect grants scale when appropriate.
+Otherwise, you roll to create the advantage without scale (likely against a set difficulty), but later use of that aspect grants scale when appropriate.

 When determining how long it takes characters to do something, you may want to use a more systematic approach to decide the impacts of success, failure, and “at a cost” options.
 How much longer or faster?
 Let the shifts decide, using these guidelines.